 The injury and illness rates in this section of the report are age-adjusted.
-Differences in the age composition among groups of workers are taken into consideration in the analyses, and one rate is calculated for an entire group.
-This allows us to make comparisons between groups of different ages.
-Age-adjusted rates are calculated using the age distribution of the 1970 U.S. population as a reference.
+Differences in the age composition among groups of workers are taken into consideration in the analyses, and 1 rate is calculated for an entire group.
+This allows us to make comparisons between groups with different age compositions.
+Ageadjusted rates are calculated using the age distribution of the 1970 U.S. population as a reference.

-Age-adjusted rates for all illness and injury categories combined are presented in Figure 10.
+Age-adjusted rates for all illness and injury categories combined are presented in Figure 11.
 The age-adjusted rates for the time period 1993-1995 presented in this report differ from those reported in the 1993, 1994, and 1995 Annual Epidemiologic Surveillance Reports due to the exclusion of diagnoses resulting from pregnancy and childbirth.
 Rates from these earlier 3 years were recalculated so that comparisons with data after 1995 could be made.
 In addition, a change in the medical leave policy in 1994 resulted in a dramatic decline in the age-adjusted rates for illness and injury from 1993 to 1994.
 Because of this policy change, comparisons between 1993 and the 1994-2000 rates may not be valid.

-The age-adjusted rates for all illness and injury categories combined among women decreased for the first time since 1995.
-Rates of respiratory diagnoses also decreased among women from 1999 to 2000.
-Rates for conditions of the muscles and skeleton continued to increase among women, as they have since 1997.
-This increase resulted from an increase in all types of muscles and skeleton conditions.
-Among men, the rates in all illness and injury categories combined increased slightly in 2000, while the rates for the specific diagnostic categories saw little change from 1999 to 2000 (Figure 11).
+The decrease seen in the 2000 age-adjusted rates for all illness and injury categories combined among women did not continue in 2001.
+Rates of respiratory, injury, and digestive diagnoses increased among women from 2000 to 2001, while rates for conditions of the muscles and skeleton decreased among women for the first time since 1997 (Figure 12).
+Among men, the rates for all illness and injury categories combined decreased slightly in 2001, while the rates for the specific diagnostic categories saw little change from 2000 to 2001 (Figure 12).

-The age-adjusted rates of illness and injury by job category are shown in Figure 12.
-Among men in the Crafts and Manual Labor category, the increasing trend in rates for all illnesses and injuries combined, which began in 1997, did not continue into 2000.
-Among women, the steady increase in the rate for all diagnoses from 1995 to 1999 in the Administration group did not continue in 2000.
-The large increase in the 1999 rate in the Technical group decreased to the 1998 level in 2000.
-This was due to a decrease in diagnoses for genitourinary disorders and conditions of the muscles and skeleton.
-The decrease in the rate among women in the Crafts and Manual Labor group was the result of the small number of workers.
+The age-adjusted rates of illness and injury by job category are shown in Figure 13.
+Among men, there was little change in rates for all illnesses and injuries combined in any job category.
+Among women, the rates tended to increase in all job categories except the Technical, Service, and Security groups.
+For the first 2 groups, the rates decreased slightly from 2000 to 2001.
+For women in the Administration, Professional, and Unknown groups, the rate increases were minimal.
+The substantial changes in the rates among women in the Security, Crafts and Manual Labor, and Nuclear groups were the result of the small number of workers in these groups.

-Figure 10.
-Age-Adjusted Rates for All Diagnoses Combined Among Women and Men from $1993\ to\ 2000$

 Figure 11.
-Age-Adjusted Rates for Selected Diagnostic Categories Among Women and Men from 1993 to 2000
+Age-Adjusted Rates for All Diagnoses Combined Among Women and Men from $1993\ to\ 2001$

-Note: Injury rates for 1993 are based on external causes of injury data; for 1994 through 2000, rates are based on injury data.

 Figure 12.
+Age-Adjusted Rates for Selected Diagnostic Categories Among Women and Men from 1993 to 2001

+Note: For 1993, the injury rates are based on external causes of injury data; for 1994 through 2001, the injury rates are based on injury and poisoning data.

-Age-Adjusted Rates for All Diagnoses Combined Among Women and Men by Job Category from 1993 to 2000
+Figure 13.
+Age-Adjusted Rates for All Diagnoses Combined Among Women and Men by Job Category from 1993 to 2001